 - Vacuum tubes: Vacuum tubes require electricity to heat up the tube's cathode and to send a positive change to the anode.

 - Analog-to-digital converter: ADCs need power to convert analog signals into digital information.

-First, let’s list out the common types of active microphones along with the active pieces that are incorporated in their designs.
+First, let's list out the common types of active microphones and the active pieces incorporated in their designs.